anonymousx97/social-dl/README.md

      </details>
    * Trigger : Trigger to access bot.
    * Dev Mode: Set to 1 if you want access to exec, sh, shell commands.
-     > These commands can Dangerous if used carelessly, Turn on at your own risk.
+     > These commands can be dangerous if used carelessly, Turn on at your own risk.
      > if set to 1 both you and sudo users can use these commands.

 ### Start bot